 Research is focused on a vaccine against tuberculosis.
 By relying on a network of partnerships with public institutions and biotech companies, Sanofi Pasteur’s global research department has significantly increased its options.
 In 2008, Sanofi Pasteur signed a collaborative agreement with Denmark’s Statens Serum Institut to develop a new tuberculosis vaccine.
-Enrollment in the Phase I clinical trial was completed in 2008 and analysis of the clinical samples is ongoing.
+Phase II clinical trials are now underway.

 With the global death toll from the disease the need for a new tuberculosis vaccine is particularly important.